Prompt flow Doc

 PromptFlow has a public GitHub repository with 11,087 stars.

-Based on user reviews and social mentions, the most common pain points are: token usage, expensive API.
+Based on user reviews and social mentions, the most common pain points are: cost tracking, token usage, anthropic bill, API costs.